 Meg graduated from UTAS with a combined arts/law degree (First Class Hons in Law), majoring in international relations and a PhD in law.
 She was awarded an Elite Research Scholarship to commence a PhD thesis in environmental law at UTAS, exploring legal implementation of the human right to a healthy environment in Australia.

-Meg is particularly focussed on animal law, volunteering her time with a number of animal law organisations.
-She is a former National Co-ordinator of the Barristers Animal Welfare Panel (current Tas Co-ordinator), the Director of Education at the Animal Law Institute, the Chief Editor of the Australian Animal Protection Law Journal, and a member of the Voiceless Legal Advisory Council.
-In 2013, she created and co-ordinated Tasmania's first animal law conference, with the assistance of a significant grant from Voiceless, the animal protection institute.
+Meg has held positions with various animal law organisations, including the Barristers Animal Welfare Panel (former National/Tasmanian Coordinator), the Animal Law Institute (former Director of Education), the Australian Animal Protection Law Journal and the Voiceless Legal Advisory Council.
+In 2013, she created and co-ordinated Tasmania's first animal law conference, having been awarded a grant from Voiceless, the animal protection institute.
 Meg is currently the Secretary of the Australasian Animal Law Teachers’ and Researchers’ Association.

-In recognition of her work, Meg has won various awards including the inaugural RSPCA Australia Sybil Emslie Animal Law Scholarship 2016, Andrew Inglis Clark Scholarship in Law and History 2016, National Environmental Law Association National Essay Prize, and the Southern Cross Young Achiever Award for Leadership and Innovation.
+In recognition of her work, Meg has won various awards including the inaugural RSPCA Australia Sybil Emslie Animal Law Scholarship 2016, Andrew Inglis Clark Scholarship in Law and History 2016, National Environmental Law Association National Essay Prize 2013, and the Southern Cross Young Achiever Award for Leadership and Innovation 2013.

 Meg is currently based in Sydney, working at Voiceless, the animal protection institute as the Senior Program Manager and Legal Counsel.
 She conducts the charity’s in-house legal work, coordinates the Voiceless Animal Law Education program and delivers guest lectures on animal law at universities across the country.